CodingKoopa/lionbot/Readme.md

   set +o allexport
 }
 ```
-6. Install the Node.js dependencies with the [NPM](https://www.npmjs.com/) package manager:
+2. Install the Node.js dependencies with the [NPM](https://www.npmjs.com/) package manager:
 ```bash
 npm install
 ```
-7. Run the bot:
+3. Run the bot:
 ```bash
 npm run start
 ```

+##### Bot Initialization
+1. Copy the credentials JSON, from [Google Setup](#google-setup), to `Data/GoogleOAuthCredentials.json`.
+If using Docker, the path to `Data` can be found by running a command like `docker volume inspect --format '{{ .Mountpoint }}' lionbot-data`.
+2. Follow the link to have the bot create `Data/GoogleOAuthToken.json`.

 #### Building
 LionBot Docker images are automatically built by [GitLab CI/CD](https://docs.gitlab.com/ee/ci/) and uploaded to the [GitLab Container Registry](https://docs.gitlab.com/ee/user/packages/container_registry/), but it can be built manually: